lambdaclass/concrete/ROADMAP.md

     `needs_lean` / `not_supported` rather than false green.
 Design note:
     `research/proof-evidence/operational-vc-auto-discharge.md`; eventual gate:
     `scripts/tests/check_operational_vc_auto_discharge.sh`.
+16b.
+Add an automation trust-upgrade firewall for every proof automation path.
+    Any auto-discharge, generated proof, solver route, cache hit, replay helper, agent suggestion, or future MCP proof tool must emit a replayable artifact, name the engine that closed the fact, preserve the evidence class (`proved_by_kernel_decision`, `proved_by_lean`, `solver_trusted`,
+    `assumed`, `runtime_checked`, `needs_lean`, `not_supported`, etc.), and
+    include a negative gate proving unsupported / stale / effectful / trusted /
+    out-of-fragment obligations do not become green.
+This is the guardrail that prevents proof automation from becoming a hidden trust upgrade.
+Wire the first version into the structural and operational auto-discharge gates, then extend it to proof-result caching, agent-facing proof suggestions, and any external solver path.
 17. Add a small verified/spec-checked standard proof library for common
     predicates: sorted, bounded, no-duplicates, fixed-length, prefix, checksum, constant-time source shape.